New Identity for Cayley's First Hyperdeterminant with Applications to Symmetric Tensors and Entanglement: Conclusion/Future Work

 \section{Conclusion/Future Work}

 In summary, in this article we have derived a new formula for computing Cayley's first hyperdeterminant $\mathrm{hdet}$ in terms of a multilinear matrix product involving the Levi-Civita symbol and the canonical vectorization operator.
-For symmetric hypermatrices of order $N$ with side length $d$, we may consider their $1/N$-hypermatrix vectorization $\mathrm{hvec}_{1/N}$, which contains the same amount of information as their vectorization but requires only $\binom{d+N-1}{N}$ rather than $d^N$.
+For symmetric tensors of order $N$ with side length $d$, we may consider their $1/N$-hypermatrix vectorization $\mathrm{hvec}_{1/N}$, which contains the same amount of information as their vectorization but requires only $\binom{d+N-1}{N}$ entries rather than $d^N$.
 This therefore substantially reduces the time complexity for computing $\mathrm{hdet}$ in terms of $N$ assuming $d$ fixed.
-An important application for this is the efficient calculation of the $2n$-way entanglement for entangled even order bosons.
+An important application for this is the efficient calculation of the $2n$-way entanglement for $2n$-qudit states of bosonic quantum systems.

-One potential direction for future research building on this work could be applying the formula for $\mathrm{hdet}$ given in Theorem 1 to non-cubical hypermatrices.
-In particular, for any arbitrary hypermatrix $\mathcal{A}\in F^{d_1\times...\times d_N}$, one may consider

-where $\epsilon_{d_k}$ denotes the $d_k$-dimensional Levi-Civita symbol.
-Does this generalization of the hyperdeterminant have any broader physical or mathematical significance?
-Furthermore, for subgroups $G\leq S_N$, one may consider \textbf{$G$-symmetric} hypermatrices which satisfy the property

-and define $G$-analogues of $\mathrm{hvec}_{1/N}$ and $D_d^{(N)}$ for $G$-symmetric hypermatrices.
-Generalizations of the latter structure are bound to have rich algebraic properties and may potentially have applications to classes of entangled quantum states that are only partially symmetric.